Satisfactory Academic Progress

 Part-time students receive reduced federal and state funding but are not eligible for undergraduate university merit awards or an undergraduate university need-based grant.
 Part-time students are eligible for federal student loans if enrolled on at least a half-time basis (a minimum of 6 credit hours per semester for undergraduates and a minimum of 3 credits hours per semester for graduate students).

-6 year bachelor's to master's programs
+5- to 6-year bachelor's to master's programs

 When a student is enrolled in a program with a Master's degree component, s/he may only use a Marywood University Merit Award until s/he is deemed to have completed his/her Bachelor's degree.
-For some students and programs this may be 7 semesters, for
+For some students and programs this may be 7 semesters, for others, it may be 10 semesters.
+Students are advised to review their program carefully and speak with someone from the Financial Aid Office if they have questions.

 Housing Status Change

 Undergraduate students that move off-campus may likely experience a reduction in institutional need-based funds in order to reflect the appropriate award level for an off-campus or commuter student.
+On-campus resident students are advised to speak with someone in the Financial Aid Office before moving off-campus.

 Financial aid Disbursement